Paddestraat: Characteristics

 The road is situated entirely in Zottegem.
 The cobbled part starts at the bridge over the Zwalm, a small river at 18 m altitude, on the border between Zwalm and Zottegem.
 It runs northeasterly towards the Roman Square in Velzeke, a part of Zottegem, at 50 m altitude.
 Most altitude gain happens in the first 800 m, before flattening out in the latter 1.500 m, totalling ca. 2.350 m of cobbled surface.

 The road dates back to Roman times, when it was a part of the historic road from Boulogne-sur-Mer to Cologne.
-An archeological museum, the provincial archeological centre Velzeke (AVE), is situated at the northeasterly entrance of the Paddestraat.
+An archeological museum, the archaeological museum of Velzeke, is situated at the northeasterly entrance of the Paddestraat.
 Some important archeological findings from Gallo-Roman culture, including the bronze Venus of Velzeke, were made at the site.
 The Dutch name of the road (English: Toad Street) is taken from the common toad, which are found in large number at the site near the river during mating season.